-Manceor is a member of Duo Sila, a flute and percussion chamber music ensemble, and The Kris Johnson Group, a jazz/funk/soul fusion band based in Detroit.
-She has performed in the musical theatre production The Music Man, the opera The Mikado, the jazz musical Jim Crow’s Tears, and with the Symphony of the Lakes (Warsaw, IN) and Life Sciences Orchestra (Ann Arbor, MI).
-As a soloist, she is the winner of the 2015 PAS/Armand Zildjian Percussion Scholarship, as well as the 2013 Black Swamp Solo Multi-Percussion Competition.
+As a percussionist, Manceor is co-founder of Duo Sila, an inventive flute and percussion duo, and also performs with the samba band Bateria Terra Maria and the Kris Johnson Group, a jazz/funk/soul fusion band based in Detroit.
+Across her artistic work, Manceor seeks to fuse ideas from different genres and traditions to experience music in new ways.
+Some past freelance performance highlights include the musical theatre production The Music Man, the opera The Mikado, the jazz musical Jim Crow’s Tears, and performances with Symphony No. 1 and Mind on Fire (Baltimore, MD), and the Symphony of the Lakes (Warsaw, IN).
+As a soloist, she is the winner of the PAS/Armand Zildjian Percussion Scholarship, as well as the Black Swamp Solo Multi-Percussion Competition.

-Manceor has extensive experience in performing arts management, having previously served as Managing Director of Community Concerts at Second, and co-founded a cross-genre and cross-disciplinary concert series with two colleagues in 2017.
-Additionally, she has directed her own performance projects, including Love Beats Rain, a chamber opera by J. Clay Gonzalaz, and a collaborative dance and percussion performance of Derek Bermel’s improvisation-based piece, Orbit Design.
-Through a combination of her performance and entrepreneurial skills, Manceor is able to create compelling collaborations in unexpected spaces, and she is always searching for unique ways to bring the artistic and emotional journey to new audiences.
+Manceor’s extensive background in performing arts management informs her work as both a performer and educator, having previously served as Managing Director of Community Concerts at Second, and co-founded a cross-genre and cross-disciplinary concert series in Baltimore City.
+Additionally, she has directed independent performance projects, including Love Beats Rain, a chamber opera by J. Clay Gonzalaz, and a collaborative dance and percussion performance of Derek Bermel’s improvisation-based piece, Orbit Design.
+Using her unique combination of skills, Manceor enjoys creating compelling collaborations in unexpected spaces, and she is always searching for unique ways to bring the artistic process to new audiences.